pytorch/glow/docs/TensorLayout.md

 ## Tensor Layout

-This document describes the design of the tensor Layout requirements in Glow.
+This document describes the design of the tensor layout in Glow.

 Certain operations (e.g. convolutions, gemms, etc) need to know the semantic layout of their tensors, i.e. the logical ordering ordering of their dimensions (e.g. `NHWC`).
-Some backends enforce additional backend-specific requirements on said operations (e.g. tensor alignment).
+Some backends enforce additional backend-specific requirements on particular operations (e.g. tensor alignment).

-A theoretical clever backend, might even go a step further and have said layout requirements depend on the properties of the operation: a convolution with a small filter may need the input operands in a format different from a convolution with a big filter.
+A theoretically clever backend might even go a step further and infer or enforce layout requirements depend on the properties of the operation: a convolution with a small filter may need the input operands in a format different from a convolution with a big filter.

-Tensor layout is a property of the operation, some operations, such as element-wise operations, may not care about their input layout, we avoid adding a layout field for said operations to reduce the dynamic memory consumption of the compiler.
+Tensor layout is a property of the operation.
+Some operations, such as element-wise operations, may not care about their input layout, and here we avoid adding a layout field for these operations to reduce the dynamic memory consumption of the compiler.

 For operations that do have layout requirements, Glow has an easily extendable string-based layout field.
-This allows backends to override Glow's default requirements without the hassle of creating a custom, backend-specific, node.
+This allows backends to override Glow's default requirements without the hassle of creating a custom, backend-specific node.

 Glow's string-based layout format is encoded as follows:

-1. A mandatory one character representing the current dimension.
-Either an  alphabetic letter or `*` (any layout).
+1. A mandatory single character representing the current dimension.
+This can be either an  alphabetic letter or `*` (any layout).
 2. An optional token for the start of the current dimension's information: `[`.
 3. An optional namespace identifier for non-standard information, such as tiling, followed by `:`.
 Must have `[` from 2. in place.
-Following said identifier, all subsequent data is considered as a "black box" until `]` is encountered.
+Following the said identifier, all subsequent data is considered as a "black box" until `]` is encountered.
 4. Given that we have `[` from 2. in place, the closing bracket `]` for it.
 5. Optionally go back to 2.

-As an example for this encoding, here's how we add alignment information, which is an officially supported extension, thus not requiring a namespace, followed by a backend-specific extension:
+As an example for this encoding, here's how we add alignment information, (which is an officially supported extension, thus not requiring a namespace) followed by a backend-specific extension:
-`N[a=32][namespace_for_unsupported:<bla>]HWC` would represent 4-D tensor wherein
+`N[a=32][namespace_for_unsupported:<bla>]HWC` would represent 4-D tensor where
 `N` needs an alignment of 32 + some private backends' requirements we don't know about.
 `HWC` have no layout restrictions.
-We can, of course, combine "any" dimensions in there, for example: `N[a=32]*H*[a=64]` would represent "any" for the second dimension with no restrictions whatsoever while we have an alignment restriction of 64 on the 4th.
+We can, of course, combine "any" dimensions in there, for example: `N[a=32]*H*[a=64]` would represent "any" for the 2nd dimension with no restrictions whatsoever while we have an alignment restriction of 64 on the 4th dimension.

 Notes:

-1. For each dimension, the identifier can be either a single english alphabet letter, either upper or lower case, or the star symbol.
+1. For each dimension, the identifier can be either a single English alphabet letter, either upper or lower case, or the star symbol.
 2. We assume that a single letter is enough for each dimension, it makes parsing easier and avoids adding delimiters in the serialized format, however, we do have a constructor that (theoretically) accepts multi-letter dimensions.
 If we decide to expand the current support, we will need to add delimiters to the serialized form.

 ## Layout Requirements Interface